 "Sleep apnea is usually about upper airway collapse; Paroxysmal Nocturnal Dyspnea is more about fluid redistributing in the body when lying flat, making it harder for the lungs to exchange oxygen."

 What he's pointing out is that while both can wake you up breathless, PND is a sign your heart or lungs may be struggling with fluid overload — which is a different ballgame.
+For those concerned about sleep apnea, learn more about signs of sleep apnea.

 The biggest culprit behind PND is often congestive heart failure.
 When your heart can't pump effectively, fluid backs up into your lungs, especially when you lie down.
+Heart failure disrupts normal blood flow, leading to the characteristic shortness of breath that defines PND.

 During the day, gravity helps keep fluid lower in your body.
 But when you lie flat at night, that fluid shifts back toward your chest and lungs — making it harder to breathe.
+This mechanism particularly affects the left ventricle's ability to handle increased venous return.

 According to the CHEST journal research, when patients with left ventricular failure lie down, several changes occur: